Order by December 13th to get your order before Christmas! Shop Now

 Traditional bone broth is typically made from the bones of either chicken, fish or beef.
 Sourcing the ingredients yourself puts you in full control of what’s going on your plate to help maximize the potential health benefits of the bone broth diet.

 What can you eat on the bone broth diet?
-Although the diet involves partial fasting two days per week, enjoying a variety of nutritious, healthy foods during the days that you do eat is important to ensuring success since these meals will provide you with essential nutrients.
+You'll enjoy a variety of nutritious, healthy foods that will help ensure success since these meals will provide you with essential nutrients.

-Fortunately, there are plenty of bone broth diet recipe ideas out there, making it easy to fill your week with delicious meals on the days that you do eat.
+Fortunately, there are plenty of bone broth diet recipe ideas out there, making it easy to fill your week with delicious meals.

 While a bone broth diet can be beneficial for many, there are several considerations before you begin.
 In particular, those with underlying health conditions should talk to their doctors before making any dietary changes.